 Prerequisite RM 702, Accounting for Risk Management (Fall), or ACC 201, Intermediate Acct 1.
-Students who have taken Accounting 350, Financial Statement Analysis, or Business 250, Financial Statement Analysis for Non-accountants, will not receive credit for this course.
+Students who have taken Accounting 350, Financial Statement Analysis, or Business 250, Financial Statement Analysis for Nonaccountants, will not receive credit for this course and should take an alternative course from within the program.